Filing your Belgian income tax return online

 Setting up the software for the e-card reader may be the trickiest part.
-Keep in mind that you may have problems if you do not use one of the traditional browsers (Internet Explorer, Firefox or Chrome).
+Keep in mind that you may have problems if you do not use one of the traditional browsers (Internet Explorer/Edge, Firefox or Chrome).

 My identity card doesn't have a chip

 How does Tax-on-web work?

 On each page you can click and get online explanation, you can add a comment or attach a PDF-file.
 The help files don't offer much more information than the explanatory booklet that the tax authorities give you online.

 Calculate the tax

 Before you sign and finalise your tax return, you can calculate how much tax you will have to pay.
 It is a rough estimate because the calculation doesn't take account of complicated issues like cross border workers, overseas income, etc. That calculation isn't the tax bill; that will come later.

 Don't forget to sign

 This sounds obvious, but every year there are taxpayers who save the tax return without signing it.
-The tax return is not filed unless you sign with your PIN code (if you have an electronic id card) or with your access code.
+The tax return is not filed unless you sign with your PIN code (if you have an electronic ID card) or with your access code.
 Spouses and partners who file a joint tax return must log on and sign separately with their PIN code or access code.
-As long as both spouses and partners have not signed, the return is not filed.
+It is only when both spouses and partners have signed, that the return is filed.